JHelton404/social-media-mongoose-challenge/README.md

 Type 'npm install' in order to obtain correct node packages.

-Type 'npm server.js' in order to launch the server.
+Type 'node server.js' in order to launch the server.

 The server should now be listening.